chulminy/CIVE497-CIVE700/task/task1/README.md

 # Task1: Programming Practice

-**Announcement**: January 6, 2019
+**Announcement**: January 6, 2019 (Monday)
 **Due Date**: January 15, 2019 (Wednesday) before 11:59 pm

 The main goal of this task is to practice programming to solve upcoming task assignments throughout the course.
-It is a good time for reviewing the programming 101 course that you took in your undergraduate.
+It is a good time for reviewing the programming course that you took in your undergraduate.
 You should write your program in MATLAB.
-Three problems are posted in MATLAB grader.
-This tool gives you instant feedback on the correctness of your solution through the pre-designed tester.
-You can solve the problem until you pass all the testers in each problem.
-Please avoid hard coding!
+Three problems have been posted in MATLAB grader.
+This tool gives you instant feedback on the correctness of your solution through the pre-designed testers.
+You can solve the problems until you pass all the testers in each problem.

 **Submission of Your Work**
 * You should turn in a report to uw.task@gmail.com.
 When you send your email, please cc your email for future reference.